Shaunofthedead19/reddit-war-opinion/README.md

         * `Compute Admin`

         Alternately, you could work with just providing the `Owner` role, however this might be less secure, incase of loss of credentials.
     * Create and Download the service account key file (JSON).
-This will be used for authentication purposes when using Mage AI, dbt etc. Save the file in "~/Users/<laptop-username>/.gc/"
+This will be used for authentication purposes when using Mage AI, dbt etc. Save the file in "~/Users/<laptop-username>/.gc/".
+I have used 'my-credentials.json' as filename to make it more simpler.
     * Create SSH key Pairs.
 This will be used to link your local machine to a VM.
 Use the following command in bash to create the key pairs.
 Switch 'USERNAME' with your computers name and KEY_FILENAME with a suitable name for your key files.
         ```bash
         ssh-keygen -t rsa -f ~/Users/<laptop-username>/.ssh/KEY_FILENAME -C USERNAME -b 2048